 In March 2001 portions of the wreckage were reportedly scrapped by a local.

 In 2000, CILHI continued investigations, led by recovery leader Dennis Danielson, and excavated the area with the engines and tail wreckage.

-The entire crew was officially declared dead the day of the mission.
 There is a memorial marker for the crew at Arlington National Cemetery, section 34 site 4900.
-According to Arlington Cemetery, they do not have a record recording when this stone was place (sometime postwar) nor can they confirm if any remains are buried there, or if it is a memorial marker.
+According to Arlington Cemetery, they do not have a record recording when this stone was place (sometime postwar).

 Little also has a memorial marker at Saint John Episcopal Church Cemetery, Norristown PA with the inscription: "He Gave His Life for His Country May 5, 1944 Over Rabaul New Britain S.W.P.
 Requiescat in Pace".

 Navy Serial Number Search Results PBJ-1D Mitchell 35143